aluxian/Tweeather/README.md

 |33.8733655|35.8495145|0.1955959507977803|ok im gonna go back to sleep now																																																						|
 ```

-I uploaded a file with 1000 complete rows on the [releases page][5].
+You can download the file with 1000 complete rows from the [downloads section](#downloads).

 #### Sentiment across Europe